 The COVID-19 Response Mechanism supports countries in responding to COVID-19, mitigating the impact on programs to fight HIV, TB and malaria, and initiating urgent improvements in health and community systems.

-With an initial allocation of US$500 million, for countries with an allocation for 2020-2022 the COVID-19 Response Mechanism leverages the principle of country ownership and allows countries to request funding for control and containment, including laboratory networks, supply chains, and community-led responses.
-Funding from the response mechanism is in addition to the funding available through grant flexibilities.
+With a current allocation of US$665 million, the COVID-19 Response Mechanism leverages the principle of country ownership and allows countries with a Global Fund 2020-2022 allocation to request funding for control and containment, including laboratory networks, supply chains, and community-led responses.
+Funding from the mechanism is in addition to the funding available through grant flexibilities.

 Eligible programming supported by the COVID-19 Response Mechanism are: